xmyhhh/vulkan-advanced-learn/note/Vulkan_Synchronization.md

 - The exact pipeline stages executed depend on the particular command that is used, and current command buffer state when the command was recorded.
 - Drawing commands, dispatching commands, copy commands, clear commands, and synchronization commands all execute in different sets of pipeline stages.
 - Synchronization commands do not execute in a defined pipeline stage.
+- If a synchronization command includes a source stage mask, its first synchronization scope only includes execution of the pipeline stages specified in that mask and any logically earlier stages.
+Its first access scope only includes memory accesses performed by pipeline stages explicitly specified in the source stage mask.
+- If a synchronization command includes a destination stage mask, its second synchronization scope only includes execution of the pipeline stages specified in that mask and any logically later stages.
+Its second access scope only includes memory accesses performed by pipeline stages explicitly specified in the destination stage mask.
+- Access scopes do not interact with the logically earlier or later stages for either scope - only the stages the app specifies are considered part of each access scope.

+<h1 align='center' >5.
+Access Types</h1>

+- Memory in Vulkan can be accessed from within shader invocations and via some fixed-function stages of the pipeline.
+- The access type is a function of the descriptor type used, or how a fixed-function stage accesses memory.
+- Certain access types are only performed by a subset of pipeline stages.
+- An application must not specify an access flag in a synchronization command if it does not include a pipeline stage in the corresponding stage mask that is able to perform accesses of that type